 You are here

-Europe’s youngest country, Kosovo declared independence in 2008 following United Nations’ oversight in the wake of armed conflict with Serbia.
-It seeks European Union and NATO membership as a multi-ethnic democracy.
-Kosovo continues to need international supervision over its judiciary as it confronts war crimes cases and wrestles with corruption, youth unemployment, and concerns over Islamic extremism from abroad.
+Kosovo declared independence in 2008 after a decade of United Nations oversight that followed its armed conflict with Serbia.
+The country now seeks European Union and NATO membership as a multi-ethnic democracy.
+However, Kosovo continues to require international supervision over its judiciary as it confronts war crimes cases and wrestles with corruption, high youth unemployment and concerns over religious extremism.

 NDI's work upholds the idea that democracy is a human right – a principle enshrined in the Universal Declaration of Human Rights.
 But it's a human right that many around the world still struggle to attain.
 You can be part of the solution.
 Join the movement for democracy.